-Fuel Filters •
+Fuel Filters

-Fuel filters are installed on marine engines.
-They are of the spin on type similar to an automobile oil filter.
-Their main purpose is to trap dirt particles and condensation in fuel.
+Fuel filters are installed on outboard engines.
+Normally there is a fuel filter under the motor shroud (cover) which should be serviced per outboard motor manufacturer.
+Also, Regal installs an in-line 10 micron water separator filter which is a spin on type similar to an automobile oil filter.
+Its main purpose is to trap dirt particles and condensation in fuel.
 It is a good idea to keep an extra fuel filter on board along with a filter wrench, catch container and clean rags for emergencies.
 Never use automotive style fuel filters on your vessel.
 Dispose of all fuel residue materials in an environmentally safe fashion.